lowcoder-org/lowcoder/README.md

 <p align="center"><a href="https://docs.openflower.org/">Read the Docs</a> · <a href="https://github.com/Flowerappeng-org/openflower/issues/new?assignees=&labels=bug%2Cneeds+triage&projects=&template=bug_report.yml">Report Bug</a> · <a href="https://github.com/Flowerappeng-org/openflower/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md">Request Feature</a>
 </p>

-## Use OpenFlower in 3 steps
+## Use OpenFlower in 5 steps
-1. Connect to any data sources or APIs.
+1. Quickly and securely connect to your data sources, including PostgreSQL, MongoDB, and online APIs.
-2. Build flexible and responsive UI with 100+ components and free layout / design possibilities.
-3. Share with colleagues and customers.
+2. Create Data queries visually or by SQL or set up request parameters to connect APIs.
+3. Use our 100+ UI components to build your app UI and bind and display query data with UI components like Tables, Charts, and Lists.
+4. Set up event handlers to trigger queries, control components, or other actions in reaction to user interactions.
+5. Preview and share your app with others.

 # OpenFlower Value Proposition
 One platform for everything instead so many different softwares. (like Website Builders, CMS, CRM, POS, ERP, Dashboards & Data Story Visualization, Collaboration Tools).

-It's cumbersome to create a single app.
-You had to design user interfaces, write code in multiple languages and frameworks, and understand how all of that code works together.
+It can be cumbersome to create a single app.
+You design user interfaces, write code in multiple languages and frameworks, and understand how all of that code works together.

 OpenFlower is:
-- An all-in-one IDE to create internal or customer-facing (external) apps.
+- An all-in-one IDE to create customer-facing Saas (external) applications.
 - A place to create, build and share building blocks of web applications and whole websites.
 - The tool and community to support your business, and lower the cost and time to develop interactive applications.
 - The only platform to embed OpenFlower/Lowcoder Apps natively in Websites (no iFrame!)